-This document discusses how to use Cloud Data Loss Prevention (Cloud DLP) to create an automated data transformation pipeline to de-identify sensitive data like personally identifiable information (PII).
+This document discusses how to use Sensitive Data Protection to create an automated data transformation pipeline to de-identify sensitive data like personally identifiable information (PII).
 De-identification techniques like tokenization (pseudonymization) let you preserve the utility of your data for joining or analytics while reducing the risk of handling the data by obfuscating the raw sensitive identifiers.
 To minimize the risk of handling large volumes of sensitive data, you can use an automated data transformation pipeline to create de-identified replicas.
-Cloud DLP enables transformations such as redaction, masking, tokenization, bucketing, and other methods of de-identification.
-When a dataset hasn't been characterized, Cloud DLP can also inspect the data for sensitive information by using more than 100 built-in classifiers.
+Sensitive Data Protection enables transformations such as redaction, masking, tokenization, bucketing, and other methods of de-identification.
+When a dataset hasn't been characterized, Sensitive Data Protection can also inspect the data for sensitive information by using more than 100 built-in classifiers.

 This document is intended for a technical audience whose responsibilities include data security, data processing, or data analytics.
 This guide assumes that you're familiar with data processing and data privacy, without the need to be an expert.

 The following diagram shows a reference architecture for using Google Cloud products to add a layer of security to sensitive datasets by using de-identification techniques.

 Data de-identification streaming pipeline: De-identifies sensitive data in text using Dataflow.
 You can reuse the pipeline for multiple transformations and use cases.

 Configuration (Sensitive Data Protection template and key) management: A managed de-identification configuration that is accessible by only a small group of people—for example, security admins—to avoid exposing de-identification methods and encryption keys.

 Data validation and re-identification pipeline: Validates copies of the de-identified data and uses a Dataflow pipeline to re-identify data at a large scale.